notnullgames/saywhat-node/README.md

 ## TODO

-- Provide linting function to check a raw dialogue
+- Provide linting function to check a raw dialogue with option for display